gauthambrahma/CarTracker/README.md

+IoT Pet project.
+Objective was to get my hands dirty with Java Spring framework.

 ## application walkthrough:
 home page contains details of all vehicle as shown in the screenshots below.
 Full details can be seen by clicking on the *view details* button.